Last updated: Apr 24, 2018 15:47

 The following XCode snippet provides an example of creating the screenshot:

 During the execution of the test methods, the plugin reports to the console:

 - Configuration settings resolution - the configuration file used and the list of the configuration settings for the test run.

-- Notification that the application and UI runner files have been installed to the devices.
+- Installing the application and UI runner files

 - Completion status for each test method on each device.

 The following is a sample of this report:

 The following is a sample of an error message (failure to allocate device) as it appears in the report:

 When execution completes on all devices, the plugin produces a summary report of the total execution status that includes: